 Getting In: Radio City Music Hall tour tickets are available with the Go New York Explorer Pass®.

 From 77th Street to 34th Street

-Whether you’re getting up at the crack of dawn to stake out a good spot or flipping the T.V. on after breakfast, you’re likely making this parade a part of your Thanksgiving Day.
+You could get up at the crack of dawn to stake out a good spot.
+Or, could be relaxing at home with the TV on.
+Either way, you’re likely making this parade a part of your Thanksgiving Day.

 It’s 2.5 miles of excitement and fun, with new balloons, marching bands, and celebrities participating each year.

-Look for all your favorite cartoon characters to make their debut as giant balloons, and enjoy the frequent musical performances that pop up throughout the parade route.
+Look for all your favorite cartoon characters to make their debut as giant balloons.
+Enjoy the frequent musical performances that pop up throughout the parade route.
 It’s an event not to be missed!